Caribbean Kitchen - Recipe 027

 pieces pre-cleaned of bones and cartilage add convenience for that more

-"sophisticated" setting where ladies may be involved.
+"sophisticated" setting, where "ladies" may be seated.

 individuals may also want to remove the skin from the chicken before cooking - another